Share this page:

 These are the steps you must take:

-• As you approach passport control you will see electronic screens; these will show you which zone you will need to go through.
-Make sure you join the right queue or you could waste a lot of time
+• ‘Arrivals’ will take you to passport control.
+As you approach passport control you will see electronic screens whihc will show you which zone you will need to go through.
+Note that there are different zones for different passport types/nationalities; please ensure you read all signs so you join the right queue.

-• If you are required to speak to an immigration officer, the officer will want to see your passport and visa vignette (if applicable); they may ask for any of the documents mentioned above in the “Preparing to Travel” section as well
+• If you are required to speak to an immigration officer, the officer will want to see your passport and visa vignette (if applicable).
+They may ask for any of the documents mentioned above in the “Preparing to Travel” section as well.

 • The immigration officer may ask you questions about what you’re studying and why you’ve chosen CCCU.
-Please be prepared to answer questions about the subject you’re studying
+Please be prepared to answer questions about the subject you’re studying.

 It is very important to plan your journey to the campus.